 Folding the LEDs

 That led to our first design problem: we hadn’t accounted for how we were going to make the LED strips take corners.
 You can buy 90-degree clip connectors, but those are big and don’t fit into the profiles.
 We could cut the strip and re-solder with separate wires, which is what you’re supposed to do, but my soldering skills are rusty and RGBW strips have 5 connectors.
 With our design having 3 corners, that’d mean 30 points to solder perfectly without shorting any and killing the strip.
 I was pretty sure I wouldn’t be able to do that.

 So instead – and this will piss off LOTS of more experienced DIY’rs – I simply folded the strips.
 These cheap LED strips are so flexible that we could fold the strip over itself to make corners (after taping the connectors to prevent shorts).
 If you bought quality strips your mileage may vary, especially the IP65 waterproof variants probably won’t fold like this, but for us, it works.

 Cutting the frame

-With our corners folded into the LED strip we laid out the design and started measuring the final dimensions.
-A metal hacksaw and a miter box was all we needed to match those dimensions to the profile with some 45 degree cuts.
-I was surprised to be honest – I hadn’t sawed through aluminium before and it went really smoothly.
+With our corners folded into the LED strip, we laid out the design and started measuring the final dimensions.
+A metal hacksaw and a miter box were all we needed to match those dimensions to the profile with some 45-degree cuts.
+I was surprised, to be honest – I hadn’t sawed through aluminium before and it went really smoothly.
 But we’d later find out there was still a lot of roughness to my cuts that would make it hard for the corners to line up smoothly, so if you’re building one: now would be a great time for you to properly finish and level the edges with a file or sander or something.

 3D-printing the connectors